What causes different kinds of discharge?

-Brown discharge is normally produced towards the end of your period, and this is completely normal.
+Brown discharge is normally produced towards the end of your period, and this can be completely normal.
 It’s old blood and is produced as part of the process of your body ‘cleaning out’ your vagina following the bleeding of your period.
-Brown discharge can also appear when you are ovulating and normally occur early in pregnancy (an implantation bleed).
+Brown discharge can also appear when you are ovulating and normally occurs early in pregnancy (implantation bleed).
 If you have recently had unprotected sex and notice a brown discharge instead of your period when it’s due, you should take a pregnancy test.

-If you’re over 45, brown discharge can be a precursor of menopause if you experience it with other menopausal symptoms such as hot flushes, insomnia and mood swings.
+In women over 45, brown discharge can be a precursor of menopause if experienced with other menopausal symptoms such as hot flushes, insomnia and mood swings.

-Rarely, brown discharge can indicate a more serious problem, but if it is something more serious you will probably notice other symptoms such as pain in the stomach, pain when having sex, fever, an unusual smell to your discharge, feeling a burning sensation when you urinate or bleeding outside of your normal periods.
+Rarely, brown discharge can indicate a more serious problem.
+In case it is something more serious, you will probably notice other symptoms such as pain in the stomach, pain when having sex, fever, an unusual smell to your discharge, feeling a burning sensation when you urinate or bleeding outside of your normal periods.
 If you are concerned about any of these changes, speak to your doctor.

 Yellow discharge can be the sign of vaginal infection, especially if it’s thick in consistency or has a fishy smell.
 If the discharge is accompanied by other symptoms such as pain when urinating and itching, soreness and swelling around your vagina, then it could be an STI called trichomoniasis.
-It’s caused by a tiny parasite and can be treated with antibiotics.
+This disease is caused by a tiny parasite and can be treated with antibiotics.

-If your discharge is thin and watery, it could be a sign of thrush, a common fungal infection.
+A thin and watery discharge could be a sign of thrush, a common fungal infection.
 If it is thrush, you’ll also notice that you feel itchy and sore around your vagina and the discharge may have a yeasty smell (thrush is a yeast infection).
-Thrush is treated with antifungal medicine in the form of tablets, creams or pessaries.
+The fungal infection is treated with antifungal medicine in the form of tablets, creams or pessaries.

 Discharge that smells strongly of fish may indicate a condition called bacterial vaginosis (BV).
 It may particularly smell after sex.
 BV is a very common condition and can be successfully treated with antibiotics.